 Snaith & Cowick used to be one of Yorkshire’s best-kept secrets, but not any longer.
 Today, the market town that boasts 1,000 years of history is being discovered by an ever-increasing number of visitors.

-Each year, Snaith & Cowick hosts a summer and a Christmas market, the most recent of which saw 3,000 visitors crowding our high street.
+Each year, Snaith & Cowick hosts events throughout the summer and a Christmas market.
 On Boxing Day, the same street provides the setting for the town’s traditional Tug of War contest between the local pubs.

 Visitors with a passion for history love Snaith & Cowick too.
-We are proud of Snaith Priory, our beautiful old church in the heart of the town, which dates back to 1100AD.
+Snaith Priory, the beautiful old church in the heart of the town, dates back to 1100AD.
 Just outside the churchyard is the centuries-old Penny Lock Up, barred cells where locals who’d had a few too many ales on market days could find themselves spending the night.
 Its name refers to the old penny they had to pay if they wished to be released the following day.

 Snaith & Cowick is close to the M62, only 20 miles from York, and with Yorkshire’s stunning east coast also within easy reach.

-Lots of people have already discovered our gem of a town here in Snaith & Cowick.
+Lots of people have already discovered the gem that is Snaith & Cowick.
 When will you?